ostdotcom/website-docupony/platform/docs/wallet/ux.md

 ### 3. Reduce friction using biometrics

-A 6-digit PIN is a much nicer experience than a private key, but using biometrics on top of a 6-digit PIN gets your users the security they need with none of the hassles.
+A **6 digit PIN** is a much nicer experience than a private key, but using biometrics on top of a **6 digit PIN** gets your users the security they need with none of the hassles.

 ![image](/platform/docs/assets/wallet-ux-guide/3-Reduce-Friction.jpg)